Enrollment and Rights of Foster Youth

 Foster youth who wish to enroll in SFUSD will enroll at the following locations:

-Students with an assignment of General Education and Resource Specialist Program (RSP) enroll at the Educational Center (EC) at 555 Franklin Street, Room 100; (415) 241-6085.
-Students with an assignment of Special Day Class (SDC), Day Treatment, or Non Public School (NPS) will be directed to the Special Education Placement Unit located at EPC for appropriate school placement; (415) 355-6995.
+Students with an assignment of General Education and Resource Specialist Program (RSP) enroll at the Enrollment Center (EC) at 555 Franklin Street, Room 100 (Monday to Friday) or 1520 Oakdale Avenue, Room 13 (Tuesdays and Thursdays); (415) 241-6085.
+Students with an assignment of Special Day Class (SDC), Day Treatment, or Non Public School (NPS) can apply in the same locations.

 SFUSD will enroll a foster child immediately even if the foster child is unable to produce records or clothing normally required for enrollment, such as previous academic records, immunization records, proof of residency, or school uniforms.
 To ensure a student’s appropriate school placement, we encourage all relevant documents be provided at the time of enrollment.
 An LEA must deliver foster youth education records and information to the new school within 2 business days of receiving a transfer request.